PSSGAMER/SuperSexySteam/README.md

 #### Steam Client Stuck at Loading
 - Result of using offline mode with our app
-- To fix it, simply run steam from inside the main app once
+- To fix it, simply use "Fix Steam" from inside the main app once

 #### Antivirus Issues
 - Add an exclusion for your antivirus to `%AppData%\Roaming\SuperSexySteam`